 One of the biggest rumours going around was that Marion was having an affair with Charlie Chaplin, who visited the estate often, and had been invited to an intimate birthday party Hearst was throwing on his yacht for the “Father of the Western” film genre, Thomas Ince.
 In the fall of 1924, a handful of guests boarded the lavish Oneida yacht off the coast of LA for the festivities, until Ince fell violently ill and died.

-The doctors said “acute indigestion” called for his demise, while the yacht staff said a jealous Mr. Hearst shot Ince in the head, mistaking him for Chaplin.
+The doctors said “acute indigestion” called for Ince’s demise, while the yacht staff said a jealous Mr. Hearst shot Ince in the head, mistaking him for Chaplin.
 The morning paper ran the headline, “Movie Producer Shot on Hearst Yacht”, and some onlookers swore they saw blood dripping from Ince’s head on the boat – but the headlines were short-lived.
 Likely because there was no one else you’d want to piss off more in the media business than Hearst.
 Today, the case is pretty much closed to a death of natural causes – but the highly sensationalised tabloid reporting around Ince’s death goes to show what a prominent place in the culture Hearst occupied.

 PS.
 Patty Hearst is an avid Dog Show Competitor now

 Heart’s granddaughter Patricia “Patty” Hearst took home a top prize a few years ago with her shih tzu, Rocket, at a show in New York City.
 She became infamous in 1974 when she was kidnapped by the Symbionese Liberation Army, and held up a bank with a machine gun.

 (Recommended weekend watching: The Radical Story of Patty Hearst)